MiDataInt/mdi/docs/commands/00_index.md

 ### Job configuration files

-Many commands act on Stage 1 Pipeline job configurations - YAML-format files that specify the work to be done.
-We refer to this as "\<data.yml\>" in the generic form - your file would have its own name
+Many commands act on Stage 1 Pipeline job configurations, i.e.,
+YAML-format files that specify the work to be done.
+We refer to this as "\<data.yml\>" above - your file would have its own name.

 ### Pipeline targets